 You will want to check the ergonomics, that the keyboard shelf adjusts to suit you and that the monitor can be adjusted so that you are not straining your neck.
 If you end up being in an uncomfortable position while standing, you are less likely to use the function.
-Research your converters to find the one that fits you perfectly.
+Research your standing desk converters to find the one that fits you perfectly.

 6. The Weight Capacity

 This can be an easily overlooked factor.
-You need to make sure that your converter can handle the weight of the items you will be placing on it.
+You need to make sure that your desk converter can handle the weight of the items you will be placing on it.
 While having a single monitor and keyboard are not all that heavy, if you use two or three monitors the weight will add up.

-7. The Tabletop
+7. The Desktop

-You want to find a converter that matches the decor in your office.
+You want to find a standing desk converter that matches the decor in your office.
 A lot of them will have color or wood grain options, so it shouldn't be too difficult to match your existing desk or other office furniture.

 8. The Special Features

-Some converters have a spot for your smartphone.
+Some sit stand desk converters have a spot for your smartphone.
 Others may be better suited for a laptop.
 Consider all the things that you do during the course of your workday, and make sure that your stand up desk converter will have the features that you need to get your job done.

 9. The Assembly

 Some desk converters will come ready to go, right out of the box.
 However, others may take a bit of assembly.
-Make sure that you have the tools and the inclination to assemble your converter if need be or else shop for one that comes complete right out of the box.
+Make sure that you have the tools and the inclination to assemble your standing desk converter if need be or else shop for one that comes complete right out of the box.

 10. The Guarantee